saif62012/CodeAlpha_Phishing-Awareness-Training/README.md

-All tasks uploaded for the Rhombix Technologies cybersecurity internship.
+Phishing Awareness Training task uploaded for the CodeAlpha cybersecurity internship.